Celestial Atlas

 Discovered (Jul 12, 1864) by Albert Marth (and later listed as NGC 6976)

-Per Dreyer, NGC 6975 (= Bigourdan (list II#88), 1860 RA 20 44 57, NPD 96 23) is "very faint, small, possibly = m427", the last comment meaning perhaps the same as NGC 6976.
-The position precesses to RA 20 52 22.2, Dec -05 51 36, about 6 arcmin southwest of the modern position, and nearly 7 arcmin away from Marth's position for NGC 6976, so it wasn't unreasonable for Dreyer to create two separate listings; but by the time of the second Index Catalog his suspicion had turned into certainty, and he stated that NGC 6975 and 6976 were definitely the same.
-Given Marth's prior and more accurate observation, NGC 6976 should be used to identify the galaxy; but as it happens, there is an additional reason to do so.
-Namely, a number of references incorrectly list PGC 65612, which lies well to the west, as NGC 6975 (for instance, the Wikisky search engine); so save for historical interest, NGC 6975 should be struck out entirely.
+Historical Identification: Per Dreyer, NGC 6975 (Bigourdan (list II #88), 1860 RA 20 44 57, NPD 96 23) is "very faint, small, perhaps = m427?", the last comment meaning perhaps the same as NGC 6976.
+The position precesses to RA 20 52 22.2, Dec -05 51 36, about 6 arcmin southwest of the modern position and nearly 7 arcmin away from Marth's position for NGC 6976, so it wasn't unreasonable for Dreyer to create two separate listings; but by the time of the second Index Catalog his suspicion had turned into certainty, and he stated that NGC 6975 and 6976 were definitely the same.
+(Note: A number of references misidentify PGC 65612, which lies well to the west, as NGC 6975; so although not an NGC object, it is discussed immediately below.)

 A 15th-magnitude spiral galaxy (type Sc?) in Aquarius (RA 20 52 12.8, Dec -05 47 54)

-Often incorrectly listed as NGC 6975, particularly in reference to Hickson Compact Group 88 (and therefore incorrectly shown in Wikisky as that galaxy).
-However, it has been known for over a century that NGC 6975 is the same as NGC 6976, and is therefore not the galaxy in question.
-Based on a recessional velocity of 6040 km/sec, PGC 65612 is about 280 million light years away.
-Given that and its 0.7 by 0.3 arcmin apparent size, it is about 55 thousand light years across.
+Physical Information: Based on a recessional velocity of 6040 km/sec, PGC 65612 is about 280 million light years away.
+Given that and its 0.7 by 0.3? arcmin apparent size, it is about 55 thousand light years across.

 SDSS image of region near spiral galaxy PGC 65612, often incorrectly listed as NGC 6975